How to Fix Burner not igniting on Maytag MGD5630HW (Gas)

 Can I clean the igniter myself on the MGD5630HW?

-Yes, you can gently clean the igniter tip with a dry toothbrush to remove food debris or grease buildup.
-Avoid using water or cleaning sprays directly on the igniter.
+Absolutely, you can gently clean the igniter tip with a dry toothbrush to remove any debris or grease buildup.
+Just avoid using water or cleaning sprays directly on the igniter.

 How do I know if the igniter needs to be replaced?